Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Introduction

-One interesting paper which is highly related to our work and independently appeared online during the finalization of our manuscript is \cite{gorbunov2024methods}.
-In this paper, the authors propose a new formula (called ``smooth clipping'') for choosing stepsizes in the gradient method for convex $(L_0, L_1)$-smooth functions.
-Up to absolute constants, this formula coincides with one of our suggestions (see \cref{section-gradient}), and the corresponding efficiency bound is the same as ours.
-The authors also show that the gradient method with Polyak stepsizes achieves the same result as in our work.
-Additionally, they provide an accelerated method with complexity $\mathcal{O}(\sqrt{\frac{L_0 R^2}{\epsilon} L_1 R \exp(L_1 R)}$ and study also the strongly convex and stochastic cases as well as some adaptive methods.
-In contrast, our work has a slightly different scope and offers deeper insights by providing the intuition on arriving at the ``right'' stepsize formulas, an analysis for nonconvex functions, the study of normalized gradient methods, and a superior version of the accelerated scheme with significantly better complexity.
-Importantly, our proof techniques are somewhat different from those in~\cite{gorbunov2024methods} and are arguably more elegant, at least in the specific cases we consider in our paper.
+A closely related paper that appeared online independently during the finalization of our manuscript is \parencite{gorbunov2024methods}.
+The authors introduce a new stepsize selection strategy for gradient methods on convex $(L_0, L_1)$-smooth functions, called ``smooth clipping,'' which, up to absolute constants, coincides with one of our formulas.
+Their proof techniques differ from ours, resulting in a slightly worse complexity bound of $\BigO(\frac{L_0 R^2}{\epsilon} + [L_1 R]^2)$ compared to our $\BigO(\frac{L_0 R^2}{\epsilon} + L_1 R \ln \frac{F_0}{\epsilon})$, particularly when the initial function value is reasonably bounded (see \cref{section-gradient}).
+They also show that PS-GM achieves the same efficiency bound as in our work.
+Additionally, the authors present an accelerated method with complexity $\BigO(1) \exp(\BigO(1) L_1 R)\sqrt{\frac{L_0 R^2}{\epsilon}}$, and extend their analysis to strongly convex, stochastic and adaptive methods.
+In contrast, our work has a slightly different focus, offering deeper insights by deriving principled stepsize formulas, analyzing nonconvex functions, studying nornalized gradient methods, and developing a superior acceleration scheme with significantly better complexity.
+Moreover, our proof techniques differ from those in~\parencite{gorbunov2024methods}.